Demographics of North Carolina: African-American population

 African Americans make up nearly a quarter of North Carolina's population.
-The number of middle-class blacks has increased since the 1970s.
+The number of middle-class Black residents has increased since the 1970s.
 African Americans are concentrated in the state's eastern Coastal Plain and in parts of the Piedmont Crescent, where they had historically worked and where the most new job opportunities have been.
-African-American communities number by the hundreds in rural counties in the south-central and northeast North Carolina, and in predominantly black neighborhoods in the cities of Charlotte, Raleigh, Durham, Greensboro, Fayetteville, Wilmington, and Winston-Salem.
+African-American communities number by the hundreds in rural counties in the south-central and northeast North Carolina, and in predominantly Black neighborhoods in the cities of Charlotte, Raleigh, Durham, Greensboro, Fayetteville, Wilmington, and Winston-Salem.

-Until the mid-1820s, North Carolina had more small farms and fewer plantations than adjacent South Carolina and Virginia.
+Until the mid-1820s, North Carolina had more small farms and fewer plantations than the adjacent states of South Carolina and Virginia.
 These "yeoman" farmers were non-slave-holding (or owning few slaves), private land owners of tracts of approximately 500 acres (2 km²) or less.
-Relatively few blacks live in the state's mountains and rural areas of the western Piedmont.
-In some mountain counties, the black population has historically numbered in the few dozens at most.
+Relatively few Black people live in the state's mountains and rural areas of the western Piedmont.
+In some mountain counties, the Black population has historically numbered in the few dozens at most.

 Free African Americans migrated in the colonial and post-Revolutionary period to frontier areas of North Carolina from Virginia.
 Detailed family histories of 80% of those counted as "all other free persons" in the 1790–1810 federal census show they were descendants of African Americans free in Virginia during the colonial period.
-As boundaries were then more permeable, most free African families descended from unions between white women, free or servant, and African men, free, servant or slave.
+As boundaries were then more permeable, most free African families descended from unions between white women (free or servant) and African men (free, servant or slave).
 Indians who adopted English customs became part of free African American communities and married into the families.
 Some of the lighter-skinned descendants formed their own distinct communities, often identifying themselves as Indian or Portuguese to escape effects of the color line.